Liberty says will continue to discuss UK acquisitions with Tata Steel

+* Arbo Holding Limited business will operate as a unit within Carlisle Construction Materials Source text for Eikon: Further company coverage:

-LONDON Liberty House Group said it would continue to discuss possible acquisitions of parts of Tata Steel's (TISC.NS) British business after the steelmaker said on Friday it was putting the process of selling its major assets on hold.
+LONDON, July 8 Liberty House Group said it would continue to discuss possible acquisitions of parts of Tata Steel's British business after the steelmaker said on Friday it was putting the process of selling its major assets on hold.

 Indian firm Tata said the sale of some facilities, including its Port Talbot plant, would be paused.
 But Tata said it will begin separate steps towards the potential sale of its Speciality Steels business and the northern English Hartlepool pipe mills, except for its 20-inch Tube Mill.